 - The right to restriction of processing: You can request that Grant Thornton Luxembourg restrict the processing of data if, for example, you question the accuracy of the data concerning you or if you object to the processing of data concerning you;

 - The right to data portability: You have the right to have your data transferred to another data controller in a structured, commonly used and machine-readable format, if the processing is carried out by automated means and if it is based on prior consent or on a contract to which you are a party;

 - The right to object to data processing: You can object to the processing of your data and can withdraw your consent if the processing is based on consent, for example if the data is used for commercial prospecting purposes.

 You can exercise your rights by contacting the Data Protection Officer (DPO) by email at DPO@lu.gt.com.

 Requests will be dealt with by the DPO and will be responded to within 1 month starting from the moment of your identity confirmation.
 We may extend the time limit by a further 2 months if the request is complex or if we have received a high number of requests from individuals.

 We may request you the information to help us confirm your identity and to ensure that you respect your right to access this information (or to exercise any other of your rights).
-This is a security measure to ensure the non-disclosure of your personal information to an unauthorised person.
+This is a security measure to ensure the non-disclosure of your personal information to an unauthorized person.

 You will in general not have to pay a fee to exercise any of your individual rights mentioned in this Policy.
 However, we may charge a reasonable fee if your request to exercise your individual rights is manifestly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

-If you are not satisfied with our response, you also have the right to lodge a complaint at any time with the National Commission for Data Protection (“CNPD”), the Luxembourg supervisory authority for data protection issues, or any other competent supervisory authority of an EU member state
+If you are not satisfied with our response, you also have the right to lodge a complaint at any time with the National Commission for Data Protection (“CNPD”), the Luxembourg supervisory authority for data protection issues, or any other competent supervisory authority of an EU member state.

 8. Updates to the Privacy Notice